From Our Home To Yours – Kitten Transition

 Please note: Most of the kitties do not resume eating for 24-48 after the flight so do not be alarmed by this natural occurrence.

-So, how can you help your new furry family member feel safe and secure once they arrive to their new home?
-Below are a list of suggestion for you!
+So, how can you help your new furry family member feel safe and secure once they arrive at their new home?
+Below is a list of suggestions for you!